DakotaNelson/pushpin-web/README.md

 ### Deploying other than localhost:

-* Make sure to set the `STATIC_URL` environment variable to `http://yourDomainOrIP:8001/`.
-Note that the trailing slash is *very important*.
+Set the `ALLOWED_HOSTS` environment variable in `docker-compose.yml` to be the address of your host.
+(IP address or domain name, or both) See [Django's docs](https://docs.djangoproject.com/en/1.7/ref/settings/#allowed-hosts) for details.

-* Set the `ALLOWED_HOSTS` environment variable to be the address of your host.
-(IP address or domain name) See [Django's docs](https://docs.djangoproject.com/en/1.7/ref/settings/#allowed-hosts) for details.
+You'll also want to tighten up security a bit - in `docker-compose.yml`, changing at least the `SECRET_KEY` and `PUSHPIN_PASSWORD` variables is a good start.

 ### Rough notes on local usage for development: